nigels-com/displaz/doc/userguide.rst

 The main file format is the ASPRS LASer format; this is particularly appropriate for airborne laser scans.
-Internally these formats are read using the LASlib (by default), so any standards-conforming las file should be read correctly.
+Internally these formats are read using the LASlib, so any standards-conforming las file should be read correctly.